Biometric Search

 1-to-Many authentication is ideal for customers who prefer not to prompt users for a username during authentication.
 In this scenario, the user simply provides a Selfie, and the authID platform identifies the user if they already exist in the system.
 The platform then returns a match, along with the associated username, streamlining the authentication process.

-Steps for 1-to-Many Authentication: :
+Steps for 1-to-Many Authentication:

-Step 1: Initiate a Selfe Transaction
+Step 1: Initiate a Selfie Transaction

-Step 2: After the transaction is completed, call the Identify API and provide the Operation Id.
+Step 2: After the transaction is completed, call the Identify API and provide the Operation ID.

 Step 3: Inspect the results returned by the Identify API.